Designing a Great Photography Website

 Use Hero Images

 One of the most visually stunning ways to use photography is when it is large.
-Oversized, or hero images can have dramatic impact and lure visitors into your website.
+Oversized, or hero images can have a dramatic impact and lure visitors into your website.

 (You can learn a lot more about hero headers and best practices for using them in a previous Designmodo article.)